118 Quotes

 Cardinal Joseph Ratzinger (Prefect of the Congregation for the Doctrine of the Faith) June 29, 1988 Archbishop Lefebvre & the Vatican Source ↗

-Context: Article quotes Cardinal Ratzinger’s final request before the June 30, 1988 consecrations.
+Context: Cardinal Ratzinger's final request before the June 30, 1988 consecrations.
+Relevant to Rome's last attempt to stop SSPX episcopal consecrations without mandate.

 SSPX Source